Mandatory access control: History and background

-Evaluation

-The Common Criteria is based on this science and it intended to preserve the Assurance Level as EAL levels and the functionality specifications as Protection Profiles.
+The Common Criteria standard is based on this science and it intended to preserve the assurance level as EAL levels and the functionality specifications as Protection Profiles.
 Of these two essential components of objective robustness benchmarks, only EAL levels were faithfully preserved.
-In one case, TCSEC level C2 (not a MAC capable category) was fairly faithfully preserved in the Common Criteria, as the Controlled Access Protection Profile (CAPP).
-Multilevel security (MLS) Protection Profiles (such as MLSOSPP similar to B2) is more general than B2.
+In one case, TCSEC level C2 (not a MAC-capable category) was fairly faithfully preserved in the Common Criteria, as the Controlled Access Protection Profile (CAPP).
+MLS Protection Profiles (such as MLSOSPP similar to B2) is more general than B2.
 They are pursuant to MLS, but lack the detailed implementation requirements of their Orange Book predecessors, focusing more on objectives.
 This gives certifiers more subjective flexibility in deciding whether the evaluated product’s technical features adequately achieve the objective, potentially eroding consistency of evaluated products and making it easier to attain certification for less trustworthy products.
 For these reasons, the importance of the technical details of the Protection Profile is critical to determining the suitability of a product.

 Such an architecture prevents an authenticated user or process at a specific classification or trust-level from accessing information, processes, or devices in a different level.
-This provides a containment mechanism of users and processes, both known and unknown (an unknown program (for example) might comprise an untrusted application where the system should monitor and/or control accesses to devices and files).
+This provides a containment mechanism of users and processes, both known and unknown.
+An unknown program might comprise an untrusted application where the system should monitor or control accesses to devices and files.

-Implementations

 A few MAC implementations, such as Unisys' Blacker project, were certified robust enough to separate Top Secret from Unclassified late in the last millennium.
 Their underlying technology became obsolete and they were not refreshed.
 Today there are no current implementations certified by TCSEC to that level of robust implementation.
 However, some less robust products exist.

+In operating systems

+Microsoft

+Starting with Windows Vista and Server 2008, Microsoft has incorporated Mandatory Integrity Control (MIC) in the Windows operating system, which adds integrity levels (IL) to running processes.
+The goal is to restrict access of less trustworthy processes to sensitive info.
+MIC defines five integrity levels: Low, medium, high, system, and trusted installer.
+By default, processes started at medium IL.
+Elevated processes receive high IL.
+Child processes, by default, inherit their parent's integrity, although the parent process can launch them with a lower IL.
+For example, Internet Explorer 7 launches its subprocesses with low IL.
+Windows controls access to objects based on ILs.
+Named objects, including files, registry keys or other processes and threads, have an entry in their ACL indicating the minimum IL of the process that can use the object.
+MIC enforces that a process can write to or delete an object only when its IL is equal to or higher than the object’s IL.
+Furthermore, to prevent access to sensitive data in memory, processes can’t open processes with a higher IL for read access.